Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Asymptotic Analysis

 \subsection{Screening Misaligned Sources}

 { In this section, we study the theoretical property of the screening method introduced in Section \ref{sec:violation}.
 We introduce two additional assumptions.
-Assumption~\ref{app:asu:4} imposes that the complexity of the function class $\mathcal{G}$ used in (\ref{equ:def:delta}) is controlled by some effective dimensionality parameter $d(n)$, which is commonly used for studying the empirical process in learning theory \citeg{van1996weak}.
-Assumption~\ref{assump:mar_discrepancy} requires the misaligned sources indexed by $\mathcal{A}^c$ exhibit sufficiently large discrepancy from the benchmark $\Lsc\Csc$, specifically, the root MSD $\bar{\Delta}_r=\Op(\{d(n)/n\}^{1/2-c})$ with some $c>0$, for all $r\in\mathcal{A}^c$.
-This ensures that the aligned BM sources ($\bar{\Delta}_r=0$) and the misaligned ones ($\bar{\Delta}_r>0$) can be well-separated by a proper threshold on $\bar{\Delta}_r$.
+Assumption~A5 imposes that the complexity of the function class $\mathcal{G}$ used in (\ref{equ:def:delta}) is controlled by some effective dimensionality parameter $\xi(n)$, which is commonly used for studying the empirical process \citeg{van1996weak}.
+Assumption~A6 requires the misaligned sources indexed by $\mathcal{A}^c$ exhibit sufficiently large discrepancy from the $\Usc\Csc$ target benchmark identified through $\Lsc\Csc-\Usc\Csc$ alignment, specifically \( \inf_{r\in\mathcal A^c} \bar\Delta_r \ge C\left\{\frac{\xi(n)}{n}\right\}^{1/2-c}. \) with some $c>0$, for all $r\in\mathcal{A}^c$.
+This ensures that the sources aligned with respect to the MSD criterion ($\bar{\Delta}_r=0$) and the misaligned ones ($\bar{\Delta}_r>0$) can be well-separated by a proper threshold on $\bar{\Delta}_r$.
 Theorem \ref{thm:3} shows that our screening method can correctly exclude them while preserving the aligned ones, with probability approaching one.
-Consequently, our pipeline is ``oracle'' in the sense that the estimator constructed using the screened BM sources in $\widehat{\mathcal{A}}$ is asymptotically equivalent to the ideal one obtained with the knowledge of true $\mathcal{A}$.